Spatial quasiperiodic driving of a dissipative optical lattice and origin of directed Brillouin modes in a randomly diffusing cold atom cloud: Experiment

 \section{Experiment}

 Our experiments are performed on $^{85}$Rb atoms in a dilutely occupied dissipative 3D lattice in a tetrahedral lin$\perp$lin configuration, as in Fig.~\ref{fig:samir1}.
 Directed motion is produced by the weak $\hat{y}$-polarized probe which makes an angle $\theta_p$ with the $z$-axis.
-The probe frequency $\omega_p$ is scanned around the (fixed) frequency $\omega_l$ of the lattice beams, and probe transmission is measured as a function of probe detuning $\delta = \omega_p - \omega_l$.
-As in Ref.~\cite{samir22}, $\delta/\omega_L < 10^{-9}$.
-Here, the intensity ratio of probe to lattice (sum of all four beams) is less than $3\%$,
+The probe frequency $\omega_p$ is scanned around the (fixed) frequency $\omega_l$ of the lattice beams (which collectively serve as the pump), and probe transmission is measured as a function of probe detuning $\delta_p = \omega_p - \omega_l$.
+As in Ref.~\cite{samir22}, $\delta_p/\omega_L < 10^{-9}$ for all pump-probe spectra presented in this work.
+Here, the intensity ratio of probe to lattice (sum of all four beams) is less than $3\%$.